 He is the same person no matter where he is.

-I think it's the way uh we think at least 75% of the people in East Texas think uh that a lot of the country just likes the common sense that's located in East Texas.
+I think it's the way we think at least 75% of the people in East Texas think that a lot of the country just likes the common sense that's located in East Texas.

 Lauren is awesome.

-Linda's awesome when she's here, and Jason keeps me straight.
+Linda's awesome when she's here.

 Sometimes he has to push kind of hard to keep me straight, but gets me straight.

-Um, but uh just honored to be here.
+But just honored to be here.

-We have the left that is throwing everything they can at the president, like him or dislike him, let's don't make up crimes that just didn't exist.
+Like him or dislike him, let's don't make up crimes that just didn't exist.

-And what I have noticed over and over during my time in Washington is that Democrats do not all of them, but so many of them, especially the top folks, they do what's called projecting.
+And what I have noticed over and over during my time in Washington is that Democrats do, not all of them, but so many of them, especially the top folks, they do what's called projecting.

-They engage in conduct that is detrimental to you know the good order of things and perhaps it's criminal, perhaps it's immoral, perhaps it's whatever unethical, but instead of ever admitting it, they come out and accuse the other side, the uh their opponents or the other side, the Republicans of doing exactly what they've done when the Republicans hadn't even thought of it.
+But Instead of ever admitting it, they come out and accuse the other side, their opponents or the other side, the Republicans, of doing exactly what they've done when the Republicans hadn't even thought of it.

 You know, most of the friends I know, we don't think like that.